acli/new_clock/doc/CHIMES.md

 The script’s actual chime melodies have been sourced from Wikipedia (“Westminster Quarters”, 2021; “Whittington chimes”, 2021).

-More melodies are available from Oliver (n.d.) and Harrison (2000), but I have not used these additional melodies because it is unclear whether any other melody can be used – except those that clearly are still copyrighted and therefore cannot be used.
+Oliver (n.d.) and Harrison (2000) have documented many more melodies, but I have not used these additional melodies because it is unclear whether any other melody can be used – except those that clearly are still copyrighted and therefore cannot be used.